Environmental (EPA) (0)

 Dump Trailer Program

 Upon receiving a completed application you will be contacted as to when the trailer will be brought to your property.
 The tribal member may utilize the department dump trailer for four (4) days to fill with items that need to be disposed of properly.
 The tribal member may request the trailer again at a later date but may be subject to be put on an already existing list.
+The dump trailer program currently provides two trailer sizes for dumping, 18' x 6' and 24' x 6'.

 Illegal Dumpsite Clean-up

-Working with our Tribal Members we can keep our lands and homes clean with proper disposal of waste.
+Working with our tribal members we can keep our lands and homes clean with proper disposal of waste.
 Illegal dumping is the depositing of solid waste on trust land other than an approved facility.

 You MAY NOT dispose of your trash along roadways, in fields, wooded areas, stream valleys (creeks), & park-lands.